brianrice2/pitchfork/README.md

 |
 ├── app/                              <- Configuration files
 │   ├── static/                       <- Static CSS, JS, etc. files
-│   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── boot.sh                       <- Start up script for launching app in Docker container │   └── Dockerfile                    <- Build the Docker image for running the web app │
+│   ├── templates/                    <- HTML (or other code) that is templated and changes
+|   |                                      based on a set of inputs
+│   └── Dockerfile                    <- Defines the Docker image for running the web app │
 ├── config/                           <- Configuration files
-│   ├── local/                        <- Private configuration files and environment variable settings (not tracked) │   ├── logging/                      <- Configuration of python loggers │   └── flaskconfig.py                <- Configurations for Flask API
+│   ├── local/                        <- Private configuration files and environment variable
+|   |                                      settings (not tracked)
+│   ├── logging/                      <- Configuration of python loggers
+│   ├── flaskconfig.py                <- Configurations for Flask API
+│   └── pipeline.yaml                 <- Parameter values used (tracked for reproducibility)
 │
+├── copilot/                          <- Deployment configuration for AWS Copilot, for running
+|                                          the app on ECS
+|
 ├── data/                             <- Data files used for analysis or by the app itself │   ├── cleaned/                      <- Processed data │   └── raw/                          <- Raw datafile
-│
+|
+├── deliverables/                     <- Final presentations, white papers, etc. for stakeholders │
 ├── docs/                             <- Sphinx documentation based on Python docstrings │